7 ideal destinations for aurora hunting.

 Tromsø, Norway

-When to go: Mid-September to late March.
+When to go: Mid-September to the end of March.

 Empty